Forth-Standard/forth200x/document/recognizers-2025-09-11.md

-If c-addr u is the name of a visible local or a visible named word, translation represents the text-interpretation semantics (interpreting, compiling, postponing) of that word (see `translate-name`).
+If c-addr u is the name of a visible local or a visible named word, translation represents the text-interpretation semantics (interpreting, compiling, postponing) of that word, and has the translation token `translate-name`.
 If not, translation is `translate-none`.

 #### `rec-number` ( c-addr u -- translation )

-(formerly `rec-num`)
-If c-addr u is a single or double number (without or with prefix), or a character, all as described in section 3.4.1.3 (Text interpreter input number conversion), translation represents pushing that number at run-time (see `translate-cell`, `translate-dcell`).
-If not, translation is `translate-none`.
+(formerly `rec-num`) If c-addr u is a single-cell or double-cell number (without or with prefix), or a character, all as described in section 3.4.1.3 (Text interpreter input number conversion), translation represents pushing that number at run-time.
+If a single-cell number is recognized, the translation token of translation is `translate-cell`, for a double cell `translate-dcell`.
+If neither is recognized, translation is `translate-none`.

 #### `rec-float` ( c-addr u -- translation )

-If c-addr u is a floating-point number, as described in section 12.3.7 (Text interpreter input number conversion), translation represents pushing that number at run-time (see `translate-float`).
-If c-addr u has the syntax of a double number without prefix according to section 8.3.1 (Text interpreter input number conversion), and it corresponds to the floating-point number r according to section 12.6.1.0558 (`>float`), translation may represent pushing r at run-time.
+If c-addr u is a floating-point number, as described in section 12.3.7 (Text interpreter input number conversion), `rec-float` recognizes it as floating-point number r.
+If c-addr u has the syntax of a double number without prefix according to section 8.3.1 (Text interpreter input number conversion), and it corresponds to the floating-point number r according to section 12.6.1.0558 (`>float`), `rec-float` may (but is not required to) recognize it as a floating-point number.
+If `rec-float` recognized c-addr u as floating-point number, translation represents pushing that number at run-time, and the translation token is `translate-float`.
 If c-addr u is not recognized as a floating-point number, translation is `translate-none`.

 #### `rec-none` ( c-addr u -- translation )

 This word does not recognize anything.
-For its translation, see `translate-none`.
+Its translation and translation token is `translate-none`.

 #### `recs` ( -- )